Top 2018 Portland Beer Festivals

 More than 50 winter warming brews converge on Portland’s Pioneer Courthouse Square for a warm and celebratory 5-day holiday event.

-#PDXNOW Presents Base Camp’s Collabofest, an annual opportunity to taste never-before-sampled recipes prepared by collaborations from 16 innovative Portland breweries and two cider makers who join forces to create unique collaborations.
+Base Camp’s Collabofest is an annual opportunity to taste never-before-sampled recipes prepared by collaborations from innovative Portland breweries and cider makers.

 At this festival hosted at Stormbreaker Brewing, breweries and distilleries team up to create the perfect pairings.

-Portland Spring Beer and Wine Festival, late March
+Portland Spring Beer and Wine Festival, April 2018

 During this event held at the Oregon Convention Center, breweries, wineries, distilleries, cideries, and meaderies pour samples.
 Cheese, chocolates, and other culinary delights are available for tasting as well.